IBM/CZ-IBM-Cloud-Guide/README.md

     Open the URL in the default browser?
 [Y/n] >
     ```

-1. Login to Container Registry
+1. Login to the Container Registry
     ```
     $ ibmcloud cr login
     ```